vodolaz095/scream/README.md

 Usage
 ======================

-Firstly, you need to start application on you desctop PC.
+Firstly, you need to start application on you desktop PC.

 ```shell